 At Home Fashion Design 1830s.

 The first passenger railway in 1830, and in 1833 slavery was abolished in the British Empire.
-In the textile industry, the jacquard looms increased productivity.
+In the textile industry, jacquard looms increased productivity.
 Innovation in the fabric printing industry increased choice for women.

 Dresses became increasingly voluminous, with balloon-like sleeves and full skirts.
 Feather-filled sleeve supports and petticoats stiffened with cord or horsehair were used to create the correct silhouette.
 Whitework pelerines (large collars) were fashionable for indoor wear.